Autodesk/Neon/docs/learn/introduction/04-the-domain-level.md

 }
 ```

-As stencil, we provide a Jacobi one, which will be using to compute the grad.

-What we get on the terminal when running the previous code is the following output:
+Running again our tutorial with the added code we obtain the following output:

 ``` bash title="Execution output" hl_lines="5"
 $ ./tutorial-domainLevel